-Regression: Regression is the data mining technique (Han et al., 2012) use to predict numbers only.
+Regression: Regression is the data mining technique (Han et al., 2012) used to predict numbers only.
 Regression uses the data where the target value is known.
 It estimates the relationship between one dependent variable and two or more independent variables.

 Ensemble Model: For increasing the prediction accuracy of any predictive model, ensemble models have been developed.
 An ensemble model is a combination of trained classifiers (Optiz et al., 1999) like the neural network or decision tree.
-For developing a novel model, the prediction comes from individual classifiers are combined to produce a more accurate result than any single classifier based model.
+For developing a novel model, the predictions coming from individual models are combined to produce a more accurate result than any single model.
 The ensemble is commonly used for machine learning tasks (Simidjievski et al., 2015) like regression and classification.
 In Regression ensemble two popular methods are used: Bagging and Boosting.

-Bagging: Bootstrap Aggregation (Bagging) is used to decrease the variance for increasing accuracy in prediction (Han et al., 2012) using different training sets.
+Bagging (Bootstrap Aggregation) is used to decrease the variance for increasing accuracy in prediction (Han et al., 2012) using different training sets.
 In bagging new training data is generated using different training set where some training sets are used more than one times or some training sets may not be included.
 The bagged model (Breiman, 1996) gives better performance than the single model which produces the final result based on the average predicted value.
+On the other hand, in boosting weight is assigned to each training data (Han et al., 2012).
+The training tuples may be selected more than one time which is based on its weight.